Chart Color Schemes

 Smythes Creek features high concentrations of family households, with a higher-than-average median household size

 Family households account for 84.2% of all households, including 45.9% couples with children, 30.0% couples without children, and 7.2% single parent families.
-Non-family households constitute the remaining 15.8%, with lone person households at 14.2% and group households comprising 1.6%.
-The median household size is 3.0 people, which is larger than the Rest of Vic. average of 2.4.
+Non-family households comprise the remaining 15.8%, with lone person households at 14.2% and group households at 1.6%.
+The median household size is 3.0 people, larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households